JJ/raku-cmark/README.md

 You need to install libcommonmark first, either from source or installing `libcmark-dev` from Debian repositories.

-In the case of Ubuntu, you will need to manually copy the library to /usr /local/lib
+In the case of Ubuntu, you will need to manually copy the library to `/usr/lib`

     sudo cp /usr/local/lib/libcmark.so.0.29.0 /usr/lib/libcmark.so

+Latest version is `0.30.2`.
+Use whatever version you've installed in your system.

 ## Running